Jade-Evans/rockPaperScissors/README.md

 - Use if...else to declare who is the winner at the end of the five rounds.
 - Use a prompt to ask the player if they want to play again.
 - Use an alert within the loop to announce each round (spaces it out a bit pace-wise).

+LEARNING LOG:
+- preventDefault() to stop the submit automatically refreshing the page and removing the welcome message instantly.